bailijiang/Note/English/Oral/Studio_Classroom_2016.md

 * athlete (n.)
   athletic (adj.)
 Henry determined to become a professional athlete.
-A good athlete must have a strong will and be self-displined.
+A good athlete must have a strong will and be self-disciplined.
 Jonah got the scolarship because of his athletic ability.

 * artistic (adj.)